-The area coverage problem is a typical research issue in WSN.
-One basic problem in area coverage is to determine whether every point on the monitored area of a WSN is covered by K(K>=1) sensors.
-Since energy is a paramount concern in wireless sensor networks considering the limited power source in wireless sensor nodes and the difficulty in the replacement of battery, energy efficient coverage-preserving scheduling is a another important issue and has been studied extensively.
+Network coverage, which measures how well an area is monitored by a sensor network, is essentially a Quality of Service (QoS) problem.
+If each point in the area is monitored by at least K (K ≥ 1) sensors, the sensor network is said to be a K-coverage sensor network where K is the coverage degree.
+Since energy is a paramount concern in wireless sensor networks, energy efficient coverage-preserving scheduling is an important issue and has been studied extensively.
 Using scheduling, a small number of sensor nodes are activated to satisfy the coverage requirement and the remaining nodes are set to sleep for conserving the energy.
 An additional advantage of this scheduling is that it avoids frequent communication collisions and redundant messages in a sensor network.

+Many energy efficient coverage protocols, either centralized or distributed, have been proposed for WSN ([1-8]).
+These protocols can be applied to many areas: for example, the intruder detection in battlefield surveillance, habitat monitoring, or fire detection in environment monitoring et al. However, to the authors’ best knowledge, none of them can be applied to a special monitoring area, structural health monitoring (SHM).